Sri Lanka government unlikely to allow Dalai Lama visit - official

 The Dalai Lama would be happy to visit but does not want to cause any inconvenience to the Sri Lankan government, Chimme Rinzin Choekyapa, one of his senior aides, told Reuters.

-The New Delhi meeting came shortly after Indian Prime Minister Narendra Modi visited a Buddhist site in Sri Lanka, where he was hosted by Upatissa.
+The meeting in New Delhi came shortly after Indian Prime Minister Narendra Modi visited a Buddhist site in Sri Lanka, where he was hosted by Upatissa.

-India, birthplace of Buddhism, and China, home to the world's largest Buddhist population, both portray themselves as protectors of the religion.
+India, where Buddhism was founded, and China, with the world's largest Buddhist population, both portray themselves as protectors of the religion.

-Upatissa rejected media suggestions that the invitation was mooted by India as a move to signal a new independence from Chinese influence.
+Upatissa rejected suggestions in Sri Lankan and Indian media that the invitation was mooted by India as a move to signal a new independence from Chinese influence.

 "We will be very happy if we can fulfil the Dalai Lama's desire," he said.
 "He is a Buddhist brother of ours who follows the teachings of the same Lord Buddha."

-(Additional reporting by Abhishek Madhukar in Dharamsala, Frank Jack Daniel in New Delhi and Ben Blanchard in Beijing; Editing by Frank Jack Daniel, Alex Richardson and Clarence Fernandez)
+(Additional reporting by Abhishek Madhukar in Dharamsala and Frank Jack Daniel in New Delhi; Editing by Frank Jack Daniel and Alex Richardson)